Magic at Midnight: A YA Fairy Tale Anthology edited by Lyssa Chiavari & Amy McNulty

 Rue is not sure what to expect when she accepts a job at an old mansion in the middle of the woods.
 To make matters worse, she gets the sense that someone—or something—is stalking her.
 A wolf in sheep’s clothing could be lurking in her midst, but Rue may be able to dodge a silver bullet, so to speak—if only she trusts her instincts.

-“The Inventor’s Daughter,” a retelling of BEAUTY AND THE BEAST by Selenia Paz, author of Life & Death
+“The Inventor’s Daughter,” a retelling of BEAUTY AND THE BEAST by Selenia Paz, author of the Leyendas Trilogy

 Maribel and her father live alone, surrounded by miles of deep woods that her father has always warned her are inhabited by a dangerous beast.
 When Maribel returns from a walk to find her father gone and signs of a struggle, she sets off into the woods with the intention of rescuing her father, knowing that her own secret will help her face whoever took him.

-“A Brackish Shore,” a retelling of THE LITTLE MERMAID by Leigh Hellman, author of the forthcoming Orbit
+“A Brackish Shore,” a retelling of THE LITTLE MERMAID by Leigh Hellman, author of Orbit

 At a carnival by the water’s edge, Sella the Seer passes her days reading fortunes for the strange souls who drift through the midway.
 She’s learned that everyone is hungry for something in their cards—wealth, admiration, power, adoration—because she was hungry once too.
 Hungry enough to unshackle herself from a haunted childhood and chase the shimmering caravan lights that promised a haven for her talents, hungry enough to claw her way out of the canteen tents and into an act of her own, hungry enough to sell gossamer hopes to her starving clients with a hook at the end to always reel them back in.
 But one faithful visitor, a silent young woman with a scream of red hair, has her suddenly craving again.
 Now Sella wonders what it is they both want from their sessions and what they are—what she is—willing to do to keep it.